guillemdlopez/webpack-boilerplate/README.md

 npm run clean
 ```

-To check out for quality-code 👌🏽
+To check the quality of the code 👌🏽

 ```bash
 npm run lint